-We will carefully consider any report of sexual violence and/or sexual harassment both online and offline, including those that have happened outside of the College The DSL (or deputy) is
+We will carefully consider any report of sexual violence and/or sexual harassment both online and offline, including those that have happened outside of the College The DSL (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the College's initial response.
+Important considerations will include:

 - the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-This will however need to be balanced with the school or college's duty and responsibilities to protect other children; - the nature of the alleged incident(s), including: whether a crime may have been committed and/or whether HSB has been displayed: - the ages of the students involved - o the developmental stages of the students involved - any power imbalance between the students.
+This will however need to be balanced with the school or college's duty and responsibilities to protect other children; - the nature of the alleged incident(s), including: whether a crime may have been committed and/or whether HSB has been displayed: - o the ages of the students involved - o the developmental stages of the students involved - any power imbalance between the students.
 For example, is an alleged perpetrator significantly older, more mature or more confident?
 Does the victim have a disability or learning difficulty - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature) - that sexual violence and sexual harassment can take place within intimate personal relationships between peers - o are there ongoing risks to the victim, other students, or College staff; and - o other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.